 Padel players and tennis players alike place tremendous pressure on their feet, ankles, and legs during gameplay, so it’s easy to understand why the right shoes are so beneficial!

-Boosts Performance
+Boosts Your Performance

-Benefits Gameplay
+Benefits Your Gameplay

 Tennis gameplay calls for more explosive horizontal movement with more sudden stops and starts so tennis shoes tend to be built from heavier materials with more reinforcement focusing around the midfoot region.